sh1ftd/ram-observer-rs/README.md

 A terminal-based RAM monitoring tool written in Rust that provides real-time memory management capabilities using Microsoft's RAMMap utility.

+## Why

+I created this tool to automate Microsoft's RAMMap utility and solve a Windows memory management issue which I was facing.
+While RAMMap is powerful, it requires manual intervention each time you want to clear different types of memory caches.
+I wanted a solution that could:

+- Monitor RAM usage automatically and execute RAMMap commands when memory usage exceeds certain thresholds
+- Provide quick keyboard shortcuts for common RAMMap operations without opening the GUI
+- Run in the background with minimal resource usage
+- Give a clear terminal-based visualization of current memory status

+Beyond solving this practical automation need, this project also served as an excellent opportunity to learn Rust.

 ## Demo

 ![Demo](assets/demo.gif)